 The story revolves around you, naturally, as Shuji Yamagami, a socially awkward high school student.
-As with most Hentai games, Season of Sakura plays like an interactive story: you choose what to do from a selection of choices at the bottom of each screen.
-There are eight main female characters to pursue as your "first love," and if you do something right, you will get to see a brief adult scene in an ending with the girl of your choice.
+As with most Hentai games, Season of Sakura plays like an interactive story: you're given choices at the bottom of each screen.
+There are eight main female characters to pursue as your "first love", and if you do something right, you will get to see a brief adult scene in an ending with the girl of your reveries.

-One of the game's highlights is the fact that the female characters are very well thought out.
+One of the game's highlights is the fact that the female characters are very well thought-out.
 Each girl has her own dreams, interests, and secrets.
-They are not licentious, stereotypical girls common in most other Hentai games, and each girl has her own way of rebuffing your approach if you are too rude.
-The game keeps track of your relationship with each girl throughout the game, and determines near the end which girl is most likely to respond to your passion.
-The game has no scoring or progress system of any kind, so you must determine on your own how successful you are in your pursuit.
-It is possible, for example, to end up with no girl beside you at all at the end, if you choose the "wrong" girl at the end (i.e. the girl to whom you declare your love is different from the one you most impressed up to that point).
-You may have hurt a girl's feelings withtout knowing it, and the only way you could tell is by observing her reaction to you in the following days.
-Or you may have hurt or ignored her too long for the girl to forgive you no matter how much you try to make up for it, and it is then up to you to realize your mistake, and start pursuing someone else (or restore a saved game).
+They are not licentious and stereotypical like in most other Hentai games, and each girl has her own way of rebuffing your approach if you are too rude.
+The game keeps track of your relationship with each girl, and determines near the end which one is most likely to respond favorably.
+The game has no scoring or progress system of any kind, so you must determine on your own how successful you have been.
+It is possible, for example, to end up with no girl beside you at all at the end, if you choose the wrong girl at the end.
+You may have hurt a girl's feelings without knowing it, and the only way you could tell is by observing her reaction to you in the following days.
+Or you may have ignored her too long for the girl to forgive you no matter how much you try to make up for it, and it is then up to you to realize your mistake, and start pursuing someone else (or restore a saved game).